msr-fiddle/dejavu/docs/install.md

 ### Run a simple example

 Download and convert the model as needed, following the instructions [here](https://github.com/msr-fiddle/dejavu/blob/master/docs/original_ft/gpt_guide.md#download-huggingface-gpt-model-and-convert).
+Note that for fp16 support you need to add the `` and `` flags when calling the *huggingface_gpt_convert.py* script.
+Make sure to call the *huggingface_opt_convert.py* and *huggingface_bloom_convert.py* scripts for the OPT and BLOOM models respectively.

 We assume we are at the path 'dejavu/build'.
 The following command will run a single-GPU example: